Joshua Borsman · 2026 · Sound installation

 • Tide level & phasechord, register

-• Wave heightpluck density, reverb send
+• Wave heightpluck density, reverb wet

 • Wind speedfilter brightness